-Omega-7 fatty acids are a class of unsaturated fatty acids in which the site of unsaturation is seven carbon atoms from the end of the carbon chain.
-The two most common omega-7 fatty acids in nature are palmitoleic acid (aids in cholesterol) and vaccenic acid (heart health, immunity, inflammation).
-Omega-7 has only recently been brought to the light of discovery as researchers determine its benefits and sources.
-One important thing scientists have discovered about omega-7 is its placement in foods containing palmitic acid, one of the most heart-damaging fats we can consume.
-Omega-7 works against that palmitic acid by providing oppositional benefits – it reduces inflammation and insulin resistance where palmitic acid increases it.
+Omega-7 fatty acids are unsaturated fatty acids.
+Meaning, it’s seven carbon atoms from the end of the chain.
+Omega-7 has recently been brought to the light of discovery as researchers determine its benefits.
+One important thing scientists have discovered about this fatty acid is its placement in foods containing palmitic acid.
+This acid is one of the most heart-damaging fats we can consume.
+Omega-7 works against that palmitic acid by providing oppositional benefits.
+In short, it reduces inflammation and insulin resistance where palmitic acid increases it.

-Omega 7’s can be produced within the body but may also be found in sea buckthorn, macadamia nuts (and oil), baker’s yeast, butter, eel, egg yolk, some cheeses, avocado ,and in various types of fish.
+This fatty acid is produced within the body but may also be found in food.
+Common items include sea buckthorn, macadamia nuts (and oil), baker’s yeast, butter, eel, egg yolk, some cheeses, avocado, and in various types of fish.

 Omega-9 fatty acids are monounsaturated, meaning they only have one double bond.
-It’s located nine carbons from the omega end of the fatty acid molecule.
-Omega-9 fatty acids aren’t strictly “essential,” meaning they can be produced by the body and they are actually the most common fat cell in the body.
-However, consuming foods rich in omega-9 fatty acids instead of other types of fat may have a number of beneficial health effects including: Triglyceride reduction, lower risk of diabetes, improving insulin sensitivity, and decreasing inflammation.
+It’s located nine carbons from the end of the fatty acid molecule.
+These fatty acids can be produced by the body and are actually the most common in the body.
+However, consuming foods rich in omega-9 fatty acids instead of other types of fat may have a number of beneficial health effects.
+The health benefits include triglyceride reduction, lower risk of diabetes, improve insulin sensitivity, and decrease inflammation.

 You can find sources of this fatty acid in olive oil, avocados, avocado oil, olives, almonds, cashews, pistachios, walnuts, and sesame seeds.

-Worried about getting the right ratio of fatty acids in your diet?
+Are trying to get that perfect ratio in your diet?
 AMPD Beauty Greens contains an essential fatty acid blend that is designed and dosed for women.